-Entry Requirements: Grade 5 in GCSE PE or a merit in a Level 2 'Sport Science' qualification (eg BTEC or OCR).
-For students who did not complete these courses it is expected that they achieve a grade 6 in Combined (Double) Science, or a grade 6 in Biology and a 6 in another Science.
+- Grade 5 in GCSE PE or a Level 2 Merit in a 'Sport Studies/Science' qualification (eg BTEC or OCR Cambridge National). - For students who did not complete these courses it is expected that they achieve a grade 6 in Combined (Double) Science, or a grade 6 in Biology and a 6 in another Science.

-Course component: Weighting: Content (and examples of topic areas) 01: Physiological factors affecting performance 30% (90 marks) 2 hour written exam Anatomy and physiology Body systems; Energy and Recovery.
-Exercise physiology Diet and nutrition; Training methods; Injuries.
+Course component: Weighting: Content (and examples of topic areas) 01: Physiological 30% Anatomy and physiology factors affecting (90 marks) Body systems; Energy and Recovery. performance 2 hour Exercise physiology written exam • Diet and nutrition; Training methods; Injuries.
 Biomechanics Types of motion; Stability and lever systems.
-02: Psychological factors affecting performance 20% (60 marks) 1 hour written exam Skills Acquisition Skills; Methods of practice; Learning theories.
-Guidance & feedback; Memory models.
-Sports Psychology Individual differences.
+02: Psychological 20% Skills Acquisition factors affecting (60 marks) Skills; Methods of practice; Learning theories. performance 1 hour Guidance & feedback; Memory models. written exam Sports Psychology Individual differences.
 Dynamics; Goal setting.
 Attribution; Confidence; Leadership; Stress management.
-03: Socio-cultural issues in physical activity and sport 20% (60 marks) 1 hour written exam Sport and society Emergence & evolution of modern sport to 21st century.
-Global sporting events Contemporary issues in sport Ethics and Deviance; Modern technology.
+03: Socio-cultural 20% Sport and society issues in physical (60 marks) • Emergence and evolution of modern sport to 21 st century. activity and sport 1 hour Global sporting events written exam Contemporary issues in sport Ethics and Deviance; Modern technology.
 Commercialisation; Routes to sporting excellence.
-04: Performance in physical education 30% Non- examined assessment (NEA) Performance or Coaching in one activity.
-Evaluation and analysis of performance for improvement.
+04: Practical 15% (NEA) Performance or Coaching in one activity.
+Performance • Students are responsible for obtaining video footage and creating a performance logbook during Years 12 and 13.
+05: Evaluation and 15% (NEA) Students will observe a recorded performance and then analysis of provide an oral response analysing and critically evaluating performance for that performance. improvement